-Iron (Fe) concentrations remained low for days 1 to 14, but increased on day 35, especially in the surface soil sample, where concentrations were much higher than the ANZECC/ARMCANZ environmental protection guideline.
+Iron (Fe) concentrations for most samples remained low for days 1 to 14, but had increased by day 35, breaching the ANZECC/ARMCANZ environmental protection guideline in 3 samples (Figure 3-2).
 The data are consistent with pH-Eh relationships for the stability fields of iron (Fe).
-Manganese (Mn) also increased with time in both samples, but concentrations were well below the ANZECC/ARMCANZ environmental protection guideline value (Figure 3-2).
-The increase for manganese (Mn) is consistent with the pH-Eh relationships, where manganese (Mn) generally becomes soluble during the transition from oxidising to reducing conditions at higher Eh than iron (Fe).
+Manganese (Mn), in general showed little change with time, but appeared to be soluble from day 1 in most samples.
+However, concentrations were below the ANZECC/ARMCANZ environmental protection guideline value (Figure 3-2).
+The increase for manganese (Mn) is consistent with the pH-Eh relationships, where manganese (Mn) generally becomes soluble at higher Eh than iron (Fe).